TomHardy-hsb/chinchpokli/readme.md

       6. `Uncomment the below DB_URI and comment out the above DB_URI`
       7. Also if the given procedure dosent work then set  `IS_VPS` to True and if you want to change the port when IS_VPS is true then change `SERVPORT` to your desired port number.
 (Note this should be used as backup)

-3. After that execute these commands in root of the repo where champakchacha folder is located.
+3. After that execute these commands in root of the repo where chinchpokli folder is located.
     1. `apt install docker-compose`
     2. `docker-compose up`